penrose/penrose/tutorial/tutorial.md

 It follows naturally from the process of diagramming by hand, we need to keep track of certain information as described above.
 The way we do that is by writing code in three specific files.
 First, we need to define our **domain** of objects because Penrose does not know what is in your house, or what a chair is.
 You need to define the types of objects and operations in your domain.
 For example, you can _push_ a chair, or _sit_ on a chair, which are operations related to a chair.
 Second, we need to store the specific **substances** we want to include in our diagrams, so Penrose knows exactly what to draw for you.
 Lastly, we need to define the **styles** that we want to visualize our substances in.
 Each of these corresponds to a specific file with an intuitive file extension designed for accessibility.

 Every Penrose program consists of 3 files:
 * A `.dsl`  file that defines the language specific to the domain.
 * A `.sub` file that creates substances of mathematical content.
 * A `.sty` file that specifies the style of the visual representation.

+> dsl stands for Domain Specific Language.

 # ( diagram about files )

 In general, for each diagram, you will have an individual `.sub` file that contains the specific instances for the diagram, while the `.dsl` and `.sty` files can be applied to a number of different diagrams.
-For example, we can have various diagrams in the domain of Linear Algebra that visualizes different concepts with different `.sub` files, but we would have a main `linearAlgebra.dsl` file and `linearAlgebra.sty` file.
+For example, we can have various diagrams in the domain of Linear Algebra that visualizes different concepts with different `.sub` files, but we would have a main `linearAlgebra.dsl` file and maybe several `linearAlgebra.sty` file for different styles.

 # Example (1)
 This is the first diagram we will make together.
 This is the equivalent of the ```print("Hello World")``` program for Penrose.